A post-apocalyptic online survival role-playing game with a blockchain based economy

 COMPETITION FOR RESOURCES

-On purchasing the game, players will start with DIO tokens that they can use to buy their first license, vehicle or weapon, and will have to find paid work to progress.
+The game will be free to play, but players will start with nothing unless they earn or buy DIO, in order to progress further.
+Players can use DIO to buy their first license, vehicle or weapon, and will have to find paid work to progress.

 As well as the challenge of surviving in a harsh environment, meeting other players and choosing to cooperate or fight each other, each player can pay real money, earn money while playing, and exchange into real money later by auctioning their virtual assets to other players.

-We are creating a huge open world map that will span more than 200km².
-The environment will include crumbling cities, deserts, wastelands, caves, and safe zones fortified by the cyborg cops.
+We are creating a huge open world map that will span 64km² of a cyberpunk-influenced apocalyptic world.
+The environment will include crumbling cities, deserts, wastelands, caves, and safe zones fortified by cyborg cops.
 Players will be free to explore this vast area, scavenge, trade, build or complete missions.
+Players can refuel their vehicles at hydrogen stations, collect resources from mines, quarries, and landfills, and process those resources in factories.
+Cops will stop and search players suspected of criminal activity, and criminals will be sent to detention centers or PvP deathmatch arenas around the map.

 PLAYER AND FACTIONS